-For structures carrying mainline, the minimum bridge deck width shall match the approach or departure roadway, which includes pavement lane widths, roadway shoulder widths and roadway gutters.
-To accommodate the roadway gutter, the minimum shoulder width shall be as per the table below.
-In cases where the approach and departure gutters are different, the larger bridge shoulder dimension shall be used.
+For structures carrying mainline, ramp or C-D roadways, the minimum bridge deck width shall match the approach or departure roadway, which includes pavement lane widths, roadway shoulder widths and gutter widths.
+To accommodate drainage and any adjacent roadway gutter, the minimum shoulder width shall be as per the table below.
+In cases where the approach and departure widths are different, the larger bridge shoulder dimension shall be used.